bertrandom/appcfg/readme.md

   directory will only be loaded once and the same dict object will be returned by every subsequent call to `get_config()`.

+### get_env

+If an `ENV`, `PY_ENV`, or `ENVIRONMENT` (listed in the order of precedence) environment variable is set, return the value of it.
+Otherwise, return "default".

+Special cases:
+  - "dev" and "develop" are mapped to "development"

 <!-- END API DOC -->